aksfactor14/State-Space-Models-Mamba/README.md

-3) **Trick 3: Chunking for Very Long Sequences** There's one remaining edge case.
+3) **Trick 3: Chunking for Very Long Sequences**
+  There is one more point to be considered.
 SRAM is tiny (about 20 MB).
 For very long sequences, even the inputs Δ, A, B, C may not fit in SRAM all at once.

-  The solution is straightforward intuitive: chunk the sequence.
+  The solution is straightforward: chunk the sequence.
 Split the length L sequence into blocks that fit in SRAM.
 Run the fused kernel on each block.
 Pass the final hidden state from one block as the initial state for the next block.
   This lets Mamba scale to arbitrarily long sequences just by adjusting the chunk size to fit SRAM.

 **The Combined Effect**: Together, these tricks bring the IO cost of the selective scan from O(BLDN) down to O(BLD+DN).